Top Filming Locations in Bangkok for video production

 Hua Mark | Sport Stadium

-Bangkok has a little bit of everything, the city offers flavors of different culture.
-With the variety of natural beauty, amazing world class architecture and the mix of local tradition with modern skyscrapers, the progressive metropolis will make you smile in the Land of Smiles.
+Bangkok has a little bit of everything, the city offers flavours of different culture.
+With the variety of natural beauty, amazing world class architecture and the mix of local tradition with modern skyscrapers.
+This progressive metropolis will make you smile in the Land of Smiles.

-The traditional Thai-Chinese district is home to fast pace market lifestyle during the day and a street food paradise at night.
-The markets and restaurants show an ambiance we know well from the many Chinatowns around the world yet in Thailand they blend so well with the shophouses, arcades, and street food vendors that stretch on for miles.
+The traditional Sino-Thai district is home to fast pace market lifestyle during the day and a street food paradise at night.
+Dotted with markets and restaurants, it shows an ambiance we know well from the many Chinatowns around the world.
+Yet in Thailand they blend so well with the shophouses, arcades, and street food vendors that stretch on for miles.
 The district has no shortage of opportunity from hundreds of tuk tuks, riverside ferries, street alley’s and lights.
-The side streets all connect with Yaowarat; the heart of Chinatown and main road.
+The side streets all connect with Yaowarat; the heart of Chinatown and the main road.

 Many of these side streets can act as dark alleyways you wouldn’t dare to even enter but you eventually see a person popping out from the one of them or eating, noticing you can explore further.

-As we leave the hustle and bustle of Chinatown proper, the rest of the area feels calm as people go about their day, seemingly too far removed from the traffic and insanity of inner Bangkok.
-Behind the streets, there is a network of small “soi” and alleys.
-It is here we find a flourishing art movement, small unique bars and galleries like at Soi Nana (not that really popular one on Sukhumvit).
+As we leave the hustle and bustle of Chinatown proper, the rest of the area feels calm as people go about their day.
+Seemingly too far removed from the traffic and insanity of inner Bangkok.
+But behind the streets, there is a network of small “soi” and alleys.
+It is here we find a flourishing art movement.
+Small unique bars and galleries like at Soi Nana (not that really popular one on Sukhumvit).
 This location is one of the most preferred by productions and agencies, since it really conveys the Asian vibe to the video production shoot.

 Across from the infamous Paragon mall, Siam Square is a must confess trendy district.
-This area is essentially small streets laid out in an New York style grid block system that is filled with vendors and mini malls in between them.
-From micro parks to traditional style cinema theatre Siam Square changes looks on every street.
-Many productions and agencies are interested in this area since it resembles a Japanese funky location.
+This area is essentially small streets laid out in a grid block system.
+It’s filled with vendors and mini malls in between them.
+From micro parks to traditional style cinema theatre, Siam Square changes look on every street.
+Many productions and agencies are interested in this area since it resembles a funky Japanese location.
+It’s easy to imagine a pachinko parlor and game center hidden in these streets.

 Hua Lamphong – Train Station

-Close to Chinatown, the train station itself is over a hundred years old which is still used daily by the public.
-The train station inside represents a Thai-renaissance like style atmosphere that is simply beautiful.
-All 14 platforms on ground level under a huge a hanger that catches light in the most cliche setting.
-This is the perfect location for a video production shooting that involves an old European lookalike train station.
+Close to Chinatown, the train station is over a hundred years old which is still used daily by the public.
+The train station inside represents a Thai-renaissance like style atmosphere that is unique.
+All 14 platforms on ground level under a huge a hangar that catches light beautifully.
+This is the perfect location for a video production shooting that involves an old train station with a semi-colonial look.

 Phrom Phong Area

-Popular among the Japanese community, Phrom Phong is filled with a mass of shopping complexes, malls, parks, restaurants and boutique shops reinforcing it as one of the most upscale and desired neighborhoods in Bangkok.
-The Japanese Thai area shares its skytrain station as a concrete plain used as a Hotspot for sponsored events and holiday activities.
-Perfect area for a Japanese or SE Asia commercial or music video.
+Popular with the Japanese community, Phrom Phong is filled with a mass of shopping complexes, malls, parks, restaurants and boutique shops.
+Thus reinforcing it as one of the most upscale and desired neighborhoods in Bangkok.
+If an area could be considered cosmopolitan, this is it, surrounded by expat residential buildings and international schools.
+Plus streets are alive all throughout the day!
+And at night it’s hard to miss Japanes salarymen on a nomikai, or expats on a pub crawl.
+Its undoubtedly a perfect area for a Japanese or SE Asia commercial or music video.

 Khlong Toei Slum

-Going to Bangkok’s more gritty nature, the railway in the Khlong Toei Slum is famous for its extreme example of poverty.
-With a train line going straight through the middle of shed like neighbourhood, this location is an emotional roller coaster for directors showing the underbelly of city.
-Here you’ll easily stumble upon people drinking at mid afternoon in the street, gambling, resting, etc.
+Going to Bangkok’s grittier underbelly, the railway in the Khlong Toei Slum is famous for its extreme depiction of poverty.
+With a train line going straight through the middle of the neighbourhood, this location is an emotional roller coaster for directors showing the darker side of the city.
+Here you’ll easily stumble upon people drinking in the mid afternoon in the street, gambling, resting, etc.

 Hua Mak Sports Stadium

-Hua Mak Sports stadium or Rajamangala National Stadium is the premier sports stadium in Bangkok, home to the national football team games, concerts, skeet shooting, swimming, volleyball, basketball, skateboarding parks and many commercials.
-The compound is extremely big with restaurants all around and local universities.
+Hua Mak Sports stadium or Rajamangala National Stadium is the premier sports stadium in Bangkok.
+Home to the national football team games, concerts, skeet shooting, swimming, volleyball, basketball, skateboarding parks and many commercials.
+The compound is clearly extremely big, with restaurants all around and local universities.

-These characteristics are what makes Bangkok such a perfect film location in any scenario.
-If you are a video production company, production house or agency and are looking for a location to shoot an upcoming advertising TVC, film or music video, then you should definitely take Bangkok into consideration.
+If you are a video production company, production house or agency and are looking for a location to shoot an upcoming advertising TVC, film or MV, then you should definitely take Bangkok into consideration.

 If you want to know more on how Thailand is the perfect location for your next video shooting then you must read our Why Thailand? article.